THE MESSAGE OF JESUS

 One obvious example is the great learning institutions of our day, the universities.
 Many of them started as Christ-centred institutions with the sole objective of teaching God’s ways and preparing students to reveal the glory of God.
 For instance, Harvard’s original motto was Christo et Ecclesiae, “For Christ and Church”.
 Today, while the founding statements of many universities declare these noble objectives, they’re largely atheistic institutions, antagonistic towards the Christian faith.

-Whether it’s education or business, politics or science, or any other shaping sphere of society, by and large, we’ve receded into the four walls of the sanctuary.
+Whether it’s education or business, politics or science, or any other shaping sphere of society, by and large, we’ve retreated into the four walls of the sanctuary.

 By conflating salvation and heaven with the Gospel, we’ve botched our God-given mandate.